KyleMarek/pie/README.md

 # Functions

+Here is a summary of all of the function.
+Specific documentation is below.

 | Function     | String | Number | Struct| Maps | Big-O    | Description |
 | ------------ | :----: | :----: | :----:| :--: | :------: | ----------- |
 | `All`        | ✓      | ✓      | ✓     |      | n        | All will return true if all callbacks return true.
 If the list is empty then true is always returned. |